 There are multiple tools you can use to book your vaccine.
-If you have struggled to find an appointment through the government-run booking websites, try one of the private sites listed below.
+If you have struggled to find an appointment through the government-run booking websites, try one of the private sites listed at the bottom of the page.

 FEDERAL GOVERNMENT VACCINE ELIGIBILITY CHECKER